 Simply nothing like it in the State of California.

-Have you been to this one of a kind attraction in Stockton, California?
-It is named as one of the top things to do, according to TripAdvisor, and the most Instagram-worthy place to visit in Stockton!
+Have you been to this one-of-a-kind attraction in Stockton, California?
+It is named one of the top things to do, according to TripAdvisor, and the most Instagram-worthy place to visit in Stockton!
 For those who have not come across the Wat Dhammararam Buddhist Temple in southeast Stockton, you will be spellbound by the remarkable collection of statues peppered throughout the temple grounds.
 Each with a unique story of the Cambodian Buddha.

 If you are looking to tour the temple grounds and monastery in the near future, read on for ways to enhance your experience.